 Treat Dog Hives Holistically

-Medically known as "Urticaria", hives in dogs are small bumps that can appear on your dog's skin, face, ears, and even tongue.
+Medically known as "Urticaria", hives are small bumps that can appear on your dog's skin, face, ears, and even tongue.

-Dog hives are a form of short-term allergic reactions to, most commonly, insect stings.
+Dog hives are a form of short-term allergic reactions to many different things.
+For example:

 Usually, hives are not life-threatening and the bumps will go away soon.
 However, the condition can cause a lot of discomfort and stress to our dogs.